rajannpatel/ubuntupbx/README.md

 On Linux, [LXD](https://canonical.com/lxd/) is a system container and VM manager.
 LXD is built on top of LXC (Linux Containers) but provides a more user-friendly and feature-rich experience.
 Think of LXD as the tool you use to manage LXC containers, making it easier to create, configure, and run them.

-1. [Install snapd](https://snapcraft.io/docs/installing-snapd) if your Linux doesn't already have the **snap** command line utility installed.
+1. [Install snapd](https://snapcraft.io/docs/installing-snapd) if your Linux doesn't already have it.

 2. [Install LXD](https://canonical.com/lxd/install) and initialize it